hackjunction/Synergy/README.md

 yarn
 ```

+3. Copy `dotenv` as `.env` to get your local configuration in place. *Use `src/lib/config.js` to import configuration to other script files!*

-3. Launch the internal server
+4. Launch the internal server
 ```
 yarn start
 ```